BornM/vitalsign-monitor/README.md

 6. **Grafana Setup**: Use the Grafana EC2 instance and import the provided `dashboard.json` from the `aws/grafana/JSON model` directory.
 Connect Grafana to the AWS Timestream database that you created earlier.

-**Make sure to adjsut all code artifacts according to your aws infrastructure (e.e. sqs que names and urls)**
+**Make sure to adjsut all code artifacts according to your aws infrastructure (e.e. sqs que names and urls) and add the data to the s3 bucket**

 ### Authors